 - A new and persistent cough

 - A loss of, or change in, normal sense of taste or small (anosmia)

 We would like to take this opportunity to thank you for your continued support.
 If you have any concerns or questions about the Test and Trace process, please contact

 Draft Risk Assessment for Whole School Opening - September 2020

-COVID-19 School Re-opening FAQs
+COVID-19 School Re-opening in September FAQ

 Please click on the link below to view FAQs regarding the school Re-opening.